 May be led with wisdom in these last few weeks of the 2024 election, and may God bless the United States of America.

-This is the 14th and final installment of the series on the Heritage Foundation’s proposed presidential policies, Project 2025.
+This is the 15th and final installment of the series on the Heritage Foundation’s proposed presidential policies and potential outcomes of Project 2025.

 To start at the beginning, click here: What is Project 2025?
 And why should you care?